virtualizebrief/lilymoms/readme.md

 🤰 If you are pregnant with your first child or if your last child is beginning his/her kindergarten year, you are a Lily mom and we welcome you!
 !!!

-## Life in the Little Years

-This season of motherhood is full of messy moments and we are all learning to navigate what it means to raise small children.
-When we meet, we talk about topics that are related to this stage of our lives.
-We talk about how to care for our kids, our homes, famlies and ourselves.

-We also talk about how friendships look different during this season and how we can make sure that we have vibrant friendships even with spit-up stains on our shirts and our eyes stinging from lack of 🥱 sleep.
+## Where to find information

+### Blog
+Stay up to date with our most recent post.
+Topics cover ideas on motherhood to post about up and coming events.

+### Frequently ask questions
+Most commmon things people want to know.

+### Calendar
+List of events and regular Lily Moms meetings.

 💖 We hope you’ll join us!
 No one should journey through this season alone.
-If you have any questions please do reach out to us.
+If you have any questions please feel welcomed to reach out.

 [!button icon="mail" text="Contact"](contact.md)